Best time to visit Jamaica

 For a quieter, more cerebral experience, the bi-annual Calabash International Literary Festival features Jamaican writers like Marlon James, who got his big break here, as well as international stars like Zadie Smith and Salman Rushdie.
 Literati jet in from New York and London to join crowds of enthusiastic locals from across the country to hear readings, panel discussions and open mic sessions in sleepy Treasure Beach.

-Kick back, crack open the rum and browse our Jamaica travel guide, to learn about an island that is so much more than Rastas, reggae, rice and peas.
+Kick back, crack open the rum and learn about an island that is so much more than Rastas, reggae, rice and peas.

-Our Jamaica map and highlights page details some of the most rewarding destinations in the region, from low-key beach towns to mountain trails.
+Our Jamaica map and highlights page details some of the most rewarding destinations in the region.

-Jamaica has been described as the most homophobic country in the world, thanks to its archaic laws and cultural attitudes towards the LGBT community.
-Consequently, it’s no hotspot for LGBT holidays.
+Jamaica has been described as the most homophobic country in the world.

-Our Jamaica travel advice has tips from our holiday companies and fellow responsible travellers on everything from the best time of year to come to discovering the best food and drink.
+Tips from our holiday companies and fellow responsible travellers on everything from the weather to the best food and drink.